PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

 #### Discussion Points

-1. Should we expand the string value for `module` key, or always treat the value as literal?
-   It feels like a useful feature, but could come with security implications, especially in System Lockdown Mode (SLM) or Restricted remoting environments.
-   - Note: PowerShell data file (`.psd1`) doesn't allow environment variables.

-2. Should we add another key to indicate the target OS?
+1. Should we add another key to indicate the target OS?
    - A feedback provider may only work on a specific OS, such as the `"WinGet CommandNotFound"` feedback provider only works on Windows.
    - Such a key could be handy if a user wants to share the feedback/tab-completer configurations among multiple machines via a cloud drive.

-3. Do we really need a folder for each feedback provider?
+2. Do we really need a folder for each feedback provider?
-   For example, can we simply have the files `git.json` and `kubectl.json` under the `feedbacks` folder, and the files `linux-command-not-found.json` and `winget-command-not-found.json` under the `_startup_` folder?
+   For example, can we simply have the files `git.psd1` and `kubectl.psd1` under the `feedbacks` folder, and the files `linux-command-not-found.psd1` and `winget-command-not-found.psd1` under the `_startup_` folder?
    - Since it's possible to have non-module feedback provider that comes with a DLL only, then the DLL might need to be deployed along with the configuration.
      In that case, the tool that deploys the DLL will either copy the DLL directly to `feedbacks`,